Programming in Python

 Float

 What if we want to represent a number that isn't an integer?
 Like 2.5?
-Then we use a float
+Then we use a float.

 num: float = 2.5

-Tip: dividing any two numbers in Python results in a float -- even if the operands are int
+Tip: dividing any two numbers in Python results in a float -- even if the operands are ints, and the result has an integer value.

 print(type(4 / 2))